SFILES 2.0: An extended text-based flowsheet representation: SFILES 2.0

 \section{SFILES~2.0}

 In this section, we describe our proposed modifications and extensions of the original SFILES notation.
 We call this modified version SFILES 2.0.
 Section~\ref{sec:extensions} clarifies minor modifications of the syntax and proposes extensions to unambiguously represent multi-stream heat exchangers and unit operations with complex connectivity, such as separation columns.
 Thereafter, Section~\ref{subsec:control_structure_extensions} describes the notation details that are required to represent the control structure contained in P\&IDs.
-Finally, we propose standardized naming conventions for commonly used unit operations in Section~\ref{subsec:unit-ops}.
+Additionally, we propose standardized naming conventions for commonly used unit operations in Section~\ref{subsec:unit-ops}.
+Finally, to enhance the usability for other researchers in the field, we created Tables \ref{tab:rules} and \ref{tab:rules_ctrl} in Section~\ref{sec:rules-summary} summarizing the SFILES~2.0 syntax and notation rules.
 In the following, we use generalized SFILES as the standard notation (see Section~\ref{subsec:original_notation}).